name-not-found/Transferencia-Radiativa/README.md

 ## Implementation

-We use code writen in pure Python.
+We used code writen in pure Python.
 Python is simple and easy to read wich makes it apropriate for this task.
 The code is divided in several components:

 - main.py